"Do you still write in your diary every day?

 "[...] the answer to that question lies, in a sense, in the misguided educational policy of the war period.
 For all those years, we drummed into the nation’s children a pointless hatred of the enemy, a misguided desire for revenge.
 Children’s hearts aren’t like those of adults; the emotions seared into them cannot simply be forgotten overnight.
 Perhaps an extended period of democratic education will one day succeed in reversing the harm that was done.
 Otherwise, this country will be doomed to repeat the tragedies of its past."

 Perhaps, these were all early signs that, as an author, Takagi would not be limited to only honkaku mystery conventions, but instead, dabble in multiple genres.
-However, The Noh Mask Mystery is a very nascent work in this regard, with Takagi showing his naivete at times with some curious but questionable observations:
+However, The Noh Mask Mystery is still a very nascent work in this regard, with Takagi showing his naivete at times with some curious but questionable observations:

 "A year before Sawako was born, Mrs Chizui began suffering from mild pleurisy, and relocated with Yojiro to a fishing village not far from Zushi for convalescence.
 Mrs Matsuno went with her as her maid and nurse; Taijiro himself visited once a week.
 Gradually, Mrs Chizui’s condition began to improve.
 Then, one autumn day, she had a chance encounter with the man she had loved in her youth.
 Now, to most men, such youthful dalliances are like a sprig of wild chrysanthemum, broken off on a whim as they pass and just as immediately discarded.
 The names of those first loves—sometimes even their order of appearance—are easily forgotten.
 But to women, love is a more vital force—and they never forget the person who first kindled its fire in their breast."